 Many scriptures in the Bible seem to indicate that everyone, including those who are devoted to God, should fear Him.
-This seems incongruent with the belief that if a person loves someone, that person should not need to be afraid of the one they love, especially if the one they love truly loves them.
+This seems incongruous with the belief that if a person loves someone, that person should not need to be afraid of the one they love, especially if the one they love truly loves them.
 In this regard, we will consider what various Bible scriptures say about fearing God and the meanings of the original words that are translated as fear or feared in these scriptures.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.
 When words in a quoted scripture passage are shown in bold print, the emphasis is our own.]

 Old Testament scriptures teach that people should fear God.
 Among these scriptures are the following:

 Leviticus 25:17: [God instructs Moses to tell the Israelites] “[Y]ou shall not oppress one another, but you shall fear your God; for I am the Lord your God.”

 Deuteronomy 8:6: [Moses states] “Therefore you shall keep the commandments of the Lord your God, to walk in His ways and to fear Him.”